-1. Myth: You Need 20% Down To Purchase A Home
+1. You Need 20% Down To Purchase A Home

-Many people believe that if you don’t have at least 20% down, you can’t buy a home.
+Many people – especially first-time home buyers – believe that if you don’t have at least 20% down, you can’t buy a home.
 This isn’t true.
 In fact, if you take out a conventional loan, you can buy a home with as little as 3% down.
-Some types of government-backed loans even have 0% down payment requirements.
+With ONE+ by Rocket Mortgage, you can get into a home with as little as 1% down.1 Some types of government-backed loans even have 0% down payment requirements.

-3. Myth: You Can Never Pay Your Mortgage Off Early
+3. You Can Never Pay Your Mortgage Off Early

 Some lenders may include clauses called “prepayment penalties” inside the terms of your loan.
 A prepayment penalty is an agreement that penalizes you if you pay off your mortgage too early.